startyourlab/website/docs/setup/github-accounts.md

 ### Invite lab members to the lab's GitHub

-Ask each lab member to create an account if not already, and then to configure it.
-When done, have them provide username back.
+Ask each lab member to [create an account](#create-your-gitHub-user-account) if they have not already, and then to [configure it](#configure-your-account).
+When done, ask for their username.

 Then, invite that username to the organization.